-Children up to and including the age of 16 have free entry.
+Children aged 0-15, ie. up to the age of 16 have free entry.

 Only guide and assistance dogs are permitted in the grounds or gardens.
 There are, however, public footpaths in the area; click here for details of the footpath next to the Haddon Hall car park.

 Photography and videography for personal use is welcome.
 However, tripods and lighting equipment may not be used in the Hall or gardens.

 Please note also that wedding photography and videography are exclusive to couples getting married at Haddon Hall.

 In the interests of visitor safety and out of respect for the privacy of the family who live in Haddon Hall, we do not permit the launching or landing of drones within Haddon Hall or its grounds, unless agreed in advance in writing.

 Barbecues are not permitted at Haddon Hall, its gardens or grounds.

 Unfortunately, we cannot allow large bags, rucksacks or pushchairs in the Hall, but we do have a supply of alternative baby-carrying equipment available for use at the main entrance.

 Mobility scooters and mobility aids with wheels cannot be used inside the Hall.

 Yes, rucksacks and large bags can be left safely in the Guide Room at the main entrance to the Hall.